JordanGlanfield/double_blind_code_reviewer/README.md

 ## How to use this template

 It's easy:
-1. Clone it
+1. Fork it
 2. Explore the code
-3. Remove the `.git` folder and create a fresh repo for your project
+3. Code a new app

-Don't forget to replace the name `tapp` with your project's new name.
-Beware its presence in strings (which aren't taken care of by the "Rename" option in IntelliJ Idea \*sigh\* (tips: look into `config.py`, `fake_ldap_handler.py` and patches in tests).
+Don't forget to replace the name `tapp` with your project's new name in the project's files.
+Beware of its presence in strings, which aren't taken care of by the "Rename" option in IntelliJ Idea \*sigh\* (tips: look into `config.py`, `fake_ldap_handler.py` and patches in tests).